afrid18/afrid18.github.io/content/post/gsoc-mid-evaluation/index.md

 DisableComments: false
 ---

 Hi, I have a great news about my Google Summer of Code Journey.
-I am gald to share that I have **passed** my Google Summer of Code Mid Evaluation.
+I am glad to share that I have **passed** my Google Summer of Code Mid Evaluation.

 Mid evaluation is not a hard one, indeed the questions asked in the GSoC Evaluation were not more than a feedback questions.